 Introduction to Underfloor Heating

-Imagine never having to experience that morning dash during the winter months to avoid having to spend too much time walking on an icy floor.
+Imagine never having to experience that winter morning dash to avoid walking on an icy floor.
 Well, fortunately, underfloor heating could make that a reality.

 And it’s not just the luxury of having warm feet that makes underfloor heating a good choice, it’s also an effective way to heat our homes for less.